Xandery256/Project-Neptune/Design Document.md

 NOTE: This section must include either original concept art or images/screenshots/concepts from other games that show the art style you’re aiming for.

 Create sub-sections here as needed.

-User Interface / Controls
+### User Interface / Controls

-How does the player interact with your game world and its characters, items, and environment?
-What information and capabilities do you provide the player as s/he is playing?
+*How does the player interact with your game world and its characters, items, and environment?
+What information and capabilities do you provide the player as s/he is playing?*

+* WASD/Mouse/E/(Q Last weapon?)

-Interface:
+#### Interface:
-What information will you display on-screen for the player?
-Include a sketch of the user interface during gameplay.
+*What information will you display on-screen for the player?
+Include a sketch of the user interface during gameplay.*

-Menus:
+#### Menus:
-What menus and capabilities do you provide the player (for example, Inventory, Journal, Equipping/Loadout, etc.)?
+*What menus and capabilities do you provide the player (for example, Inventory, Journal, Equipping/Loadout, etc.)?
 These should all be functions that enhance the player’s experience.
-Include a sketch or image of each menu you plan.
+Include a sketch or image of each menu you plan.*

-Messaging:
+#### Messaging:
-How does the game world convey information to the player?
-Is it via dialogue, text messages, verbal notifications, images and effects splashed onto the screen, etc.?
+*How does the game world convey information to the player?
+Is it via dialogue, text messages, verbal notifications, images and effects splashed onto the screen, etc.?*
+PDA's (may have voice acting if given time) you can find around the game.
+Puts essentially PDA on screen you can scroll through and click off of.